-Choose an old fashioned caramel ice cream recipe from Grandma's collection and treat yourself to something extra special.
+Choose a homemade caramel ice cream recipe from Grandma's recipe box and treat yourself to something extra special.
 If you love the taste of caramel, you'll love the irresistibly good taste of this classic ice cream.

 Caramel is one of the oldest flavors for frozen dessert, and today it's still extremely popular, especially when homemade.
 Enjoy an all-natural frozen treat that's very easy to make in your refrigerator freezer or an ice cream maker.